Art Collectors & Buyers

 The Parisian market for modern art stimulated collectors of Russian art in Moscow, such as Pavel Tretyakov (1832-1898), and collectors of American art in New York like Gertrude Vanderbilt Whitney (1875-1942), founder of Whitney Museum, New York.

 With the advent of 20th century abstract art movements such as Cubism (1908-14), Futurism (1909-14), Suprematism (1913-1918), Constructivism (c.1917-21), De Stijl (Dutch "Style") (1917-31), new art collectors emerged, whose focus was non-objective art.
 One of the first was the German-born dealer Daniel-Henri Kahnweiler (1884-1979), who was Picasso's first major dealer.
-He was followed by American collectors like Solomon R Guggenheim (1861-1949) and his niece Peggy Guggenheim (1898-1979).
+He was superceded by Leonce Rosenberg (1879-1947) and his brother Paul Rosenberg (1881-1959), followed American collectors like Solomon R Guggenheim (1861-1949) and his niece Peggy Guggenheim (1898-1979).
 Abstract art remained popular in America, where Abstract Expressionism became the leading idiom during the 1950s and early 60s.
 Collectors like Leo Castelli (1907-99) made their early reputations with abstract paintings and afterwards with Pop art.
 Another collector of modern American art was the famous critic Clement Greenberg (1909-94), whose collection can be seen at the Jubitz Center for Modern and Contemporary Art, part of the Portland Art Museum.
 One of the great collectors of contemporary art, known for his high opinion of artists such as Damien Hirst and the late Donald Judd, is Charles Saatchi (b.1943), founder of the Saatchi Gallery in London.

 Encyclopedic Museum Collections